These are the front and rear gardens to an end of terrace, Victorian property in a quiet residential road in Battersea.

 This was the same sandstone as in the front garden and we installed new, fibreglass tread to the area surrounding the inset windows to the basement.
 This tread is designed to be walked over, but is not too heavy to lift the panels should the need arise.

 We built new raised beds using reclaimed bricks to fit in better with the boundary and the house.
-We introduced some curves, which help to soften the boundaries of what was originally a rather square and angular space, and we took care to ensure that we did not compromise the useable space.
+We introduced some curves, which help to soften the boundaries of what was originally a rather square and angular space, and we took care to ensure that we did not compromise the usable space.

 The planting scheme for these beds is fairly traditional in style, but soft, rather than formal.
 Apart from the plants that our clients wanted to keep, we added planting to give year-round interest, including a mix of evergreen and deciduous plants, with colour coming from both foliage and flowers and the scheme gives definite colour changes through the seasons.